tonyx/NUnitGrowlAddIn/README.txt

 Tested on nunit 2.5.7.

-Should work in other version, if you put the nunit.core.dll, nunit.core.interfaces.dll, nunit.framework.dll
+Should work in other version, if you put the correct version of nunit.core.dll, nunit.core.interfaces.dll, nunit.framework.dll on the lib directory, and rebuild.